grampelberg/spotcheck/README.md

   // The different states to capture.
 To reduce noise, if you're not planning
   // on having one of these states - disable it.
 The value can be a subset of:
   states: ['active', 'default', 'focus', 'hover'],
+  // The different platforms to ensure are up to date.
+If you only care about
+  // screenshots for darwin, set to `['darwin']`.
+  platforms: ['darwin', 'linux', 'win32']
 }
 ```